withastro/docs/TRANSLATING.md

 We have lots of code samples throughout our docs, and although we **recommend translating comments**, as they give a contextual clue of what's happening in the code, each language is **free to decide** if they want or not to translate titles, variables, string values, function names, etc.

-Be wary that if code samples are being translated, you may need to update some of the code sample's highlighted lines.
+Be aware that if code samples are being translated, you may need to update some of the code sample's highlighted lines.
 Read the [Code Samples section](https://github.com/withastro/docs/blob/main/WRITING.md#code-samples) in our Writing Guide to know more about our syntax.

 ### Asides